 A full listing of the candidate STBG projects can be found in Appendix A, Table A-1.
-Also found in Appendix A is Table A-2: Evaluation and Ranking of Proposed STBG Projects, 2026-2027.
-Table A-1 is a listing of projects that can be considered for possible future funding but are listed as illustrative, meaning that no funds are programmed out beyond the 4-year program for 2023 through 2026.
+Table A-1 is a listing of projects that can be considered for possible future funding but are listed as illustrative, meaning that no funds are programmed out beyond the 4-year program for 2024 through 2027.